A New World of Data Analytics

 Richardson recommends three practices to get the most out of your data analytics in the article Data Analytics: Driving Actionable Business Improvement.

 When done properly, actionable reports and analytics can lead to meaningful discussions and actions in the organization.
 If the data is accurate and processed correctly, the results are granular enough to give finance professionals detailed insight into their finances which will allow them to make the best decisions.
 The key is to create a methodology for your reports that turns actions into outcomes.

-Data analytics can seem complicated and even a little bit daunting, but there are steps you can take to simplify the process and make it more effective.
+Data analytics can seem complicated and even a little bit daunting, but there are Power BI Training courses you can take to simplify the process and make it more effective.
 It’s important to understand both the potential and the limits of your data when you are in the reporting phase so you can see actionable results when you are analyzing this data.
 Analytics plays an essential role in planning, budgeting, forecasting and financial and managerial accounting.
 The need for organizations to operate smarter requires insights derived from analytics through process and technology.
 When done properly, data analytics can substantially increase the strategic value of the finance function.

 Our tool, ImpactECS, gives companies the more time to focus on analytics by delivering a fully-integrated financial analysis platform designed for finance and accounting professionals.
 To find out how you can unlock the full potential of your data and make better business decisions with ImpactECS, Start Here!